Al-Arab News Channel: Ownership and management

 Al-Arab was privately owned by Prince Al-Waleed bin Talal, independent from Kingdom Holding Company and Rotana Group, two corporations controlled by the prince.
 It was headquartered in Manama's Media City complex.
-The channel was based outside Saudi Arabia as the country does not allow independent news channels to operate within its borders.
+The channel was based outside Saudi Arabia as the country did not allow independent news channels to operate within its borders.

 The channel's director was Jamal Khashoggi, former editor of Al Watan, a newspaper in Saudi Arabia.
 Khashoggi was removed as editor in 2010 after Al Watan published an article criticizing Salafism, the fundamentalist Islamic movement that is Saudi Arabia's official state religion.

-The channel partners with US financial news channel Bloomberg Television, which would have provided five hours of daily programming, including financial bulletins, analysis, reports on regional business leaders, and global financial news.
-The partnership would have brought al-Arab into direct competition with Arabic-language financial news channel CNBC Arabiya.
+The channel partnered with US financial news channel Bloomberg Television, which would have provided five hours of daily programming, including financial bulletins, analysis, reports on regional business leaders, and global financial news.
+The partnership would have brought al-Arab into direct competition with Arabic-language financial news channel CNBC Arabia.

-Censorship and shutdown

-On 1 February 2015, al-Arab's first day of programming included an interview with Bahraini Shi'a politician and former member of the Council of Representatives, Khalil al-Marzooq, who discussed the cancelling of 72 Bahrainis' citizenship.
-Broadcasting was suspended after the interview.
-Al-Arab stated that the suspension was for "technical and administrative reasons", while the newspaper Akhbar al-Khaleej attributed the suspension to al-Arab "not adhering to the norms prevalent in Gulf countries".

-The shutdown of Al Arab TV was a result of the media censorship vigorously enforced by the ruling regime, where any criticism of the absolute monarchy or the mention of Shia majority oppression is not tolerated.